terra-campaigns/arrival/campaign/part02/chap012.md

 ## Intro

-- New sanity mechanics: scenes finish with sanity checks, if appropriate
+- New sanity mechanics: scenes finish with sanity checks, if appropriate.
-- Combat mechanics and roleplay
+- Hex rank: the further from roads and settlements more dangerous the hex is.
+Laird, ruins etc are always more dangerous than their surroundings.
+The deeper into the earth, also more dangerous.
+- New XP based on hex rank too.
 - All NPCs have initiative of 12, PCs navigate around.
-	- NPCs round:
-		- 1. Morale/Instinct (if appropriate)
-		- 2. Chatter and dynamic positioning
-		- 3. Actions (attacks)

 ## Strong start

 - **Location: [durnum](../locations/durnum.md)**
 - Chat with dwarves about:
+	- Uncomfortable with Amyria
 	- Their current condition (**very thin, very poor**), dust elf pressure for metals, etc
 	- The war in the south, and migrating Kiranu
 	- The ancient construction shaft